bogen85/vlang-fpc-backend-documentation/README.md

 Handling of collsions could be maintained as follows:
 1. Maintain a list of collisons, which scope, etc, and just create a serial tag suffix for the particular collision.
 2. Create a modified (base36?) run length encoding suffix to identify which symbol characters are upper case, or if the entire symbol is uppercase, or if it is title case only.
-(Will only do this if symbol collisions becomes enough of an issue that a simple serial tag in insufficient to accomadate)
+(Will only do this if symbol collisions becomes enough of an issue that a simple serial tag is insufficient to accomadate)